purrplingcat/QuestFramework/docs/content-pack-guide.md

 ## Offers

 You can define offers.
-Offers are descriptions when and by which source your quest will be offered to player for accepting (add to quest log).
-You can define one ore more offers (for different or for the same quest).
+Offers are descriptions of when and by which source your quest will be delivered to player to accept (add to quest log).
+You can define one or more offers (for different or for the same quest).

 Field          | Description
 -------------- | -----------